- An early Passover near the start of Jesus' ministry (John 2:13), associated with the temple cleansing.

 Modern reconstructions confirm a partial lunar eclipse on April 3, AD 33, with the umbral phase beginning before moonrise.
 As the moon ascended around 6:20 PM—mere hours after the midday darkness (noon to 3 PM) described in the Gospels (Matthew 27:45; Mark 15:33; Luke 23:44–45)—it appeared reddish due to atmospheric refraction, embodying the "blood moon."
 Calculations by Humphreys and Waddington pinpoint this event's visibility in Jerusalem, contrasting with the penumbral eclipse of AD 30 (April 7), which was imperceptible to the naked eye.

 Bradley Schaefer's analysis of lunar visibility further corroborates that glare and atmospheric conditions would not obscure the AD 33 eclipse, making it a plausible "sign" for Peter's audience.
 Additionally, sediment core evidence from Ein Gedi indicates an earthquake between AD 26–36, potentially the one in Matthew 27:51, with a plausible date around AD 31–33.
 These converging phenomena—darkness, eclipse, and quake—bolster AD 33 over AD 30.III.
-The Sejanus Factor (Political Context)Historical context under Roman rule provides further evidence for AD 33, particularly through the influence of Lucius Aelius Sejanus, prefect of the Praetorian Guard and Pilate's patron.
+The Sejanus Factor (Political Context and Evidentiary and Procedural Irregularities)Historical context under Roman rule provides further evidence for AD 33, particularly through the influence of Lucius Aelius Sejanus, prefect of the Praetorian Guard and Pilate's patron.
 Sejanus, known for his anti-Semitic policies, was executed for treason on October 18, AD 31.
 Post-execution, Emperor Tiberius mandated leniency toward Jews, placing governors like Pilate in a vulnerable position.

 Paul L. Maier's seminal work argues that Pilate's uncharacteristic capitulation during Jesus' trial—despite declaring him innocent—reflects this post-Sejanus caution.
 The Jewish leaders' threat, "If you let this man go, you are no friend of Caesar" (John 19:12), would carry weight only after Sejanus' fall, as reporting Pilate to a suspicious Tiberius could end his career.
 An AD 30 crucifixion predates this shift, portraying Pilate as inconsistently weak given his earlier ruthlessness (e.g., Josephus' accounts of suppressing revolts).
 Thus, AD 33 aligns better with Pilate's documented behavior, explaining his reluctance and ultimate yielding.